The Long Ships (film): Plot

 The story centres on an immense golden bell named the Mother of Voices, which may or may not exist.
-Moorish king Aly Mansuh (Sidney Poitier) is convinced that it does.
+Moorish king Aly Mansuh is convinced that it does.
 Having collected all the legendary material about it that he can, he plans to mount an expedition to search for it.
-When a shipwrecked Norseman, Rolfe (Richard Widmark), repeats the story of the bell in the marketplace, and hints that he knows its location, he is seized by Mansuh's men and brought in for questioning.
+When a shipwrecked Norseman, Rolfe, repeats the story of the bell in the marketplace, and hints that he knows its location, he is seized by Mansuh's men and brought in for questioning.
 Rolfe insists that he does not know more than the legend itself and that the bell is most likely only a myth.
 He manages to escape by jumping through a window before the questioning continues under torture.

 After swimming back to return home, Rolfe reveals to his father Krok and his brother Orm that he did indeed hear the bell pealing on the night his ship was wrecked in Africa.
 However, Rolfe's father has been made destitute after spending a fortune building a funeral ship for the Danish king, Harald Bluetooth, who then refuses to reimburse him by citing an outstanding debt.
 Rationalising that the ship does not yet belong to Harald (since he is still living), Rolfe and Orm not only steal the ship, but hire a number of inebriated Vikings to serve as its crew.
 In order to prevent Harald from killing his father in revenge for the theft, he also takes the king's daughter as a hostage.
 Harald declares that he will summon every longship he can find and rescue her.